 At the same time, it is important to remember that the extended lifespan, which scientists believe is likely to be gained by drinking coffee, is an average consideration.

-Despite the fact that there are observational studies examining the average health benefits of drinking coffee – and thus not a direct scientific mapping of the effect of coffee – Anja Olsen believes that we can well trust that coffee, in general, does more good than rubbish for health.
+Even though observational studies are examining the average health benefits of drinking coffee – and thus not a direct scientific mapping of the effect of coffee – Anja Olsen believes that we can well trust that coffee, in general, does more good than rubbish for health.

 Anja Olsen would like to recommend you to drink coffee if it suits your taste.

-A British study of 498,123 people found that the ones who habitually drank coffee were between 10 and 15 percent less likely to die during any 10 year period than non-coffee drinkers.
+A British study of 498,123 people found that those who habitually drank coffee were between 10 and 15 per cent less likely to die during any 10 year period than non-coffee drinkers.

 Coffee touted as a health culprit